7 Convenient Madison Area Locations

 - Always brush and floss your teeth before inserting your mouth guard.

-- After taking your mouth guard out, be sure to wash it off with lukewarm water and gentle soap or toothpaste.
+- After taking your mouth guard out, be sure to wash it off with lukewarm water and gentle soap.

 - You may soak your guard in mouthwash and use a very soft bristled toothbrush to lightly brush off any debris if needed for added freshness and cleanliness.